guildai/guildai/guild/tests/uat/train-keras-mlp-example.md

 # Train Keras MLP example

-The keras plugin supports a single `train` operation for Keras models that it detects.
-We can use the `mnist_mlp` Keras example to illustrate.
+Keras models can be trained simply by running them.

     >>> cd("examples/keras/mnist")

-The keras plugin automatically adds a model checkpoint callback to save model weights at each epoch.
+The keras plugin repsonsible for running Keras scripts automatically adds a model checkpoint callback to save model weights at each epoch.
 However, this callback requires the `h5py` module, which isn't installed by default.

 For our first training, we'll proceed without the `h5py` module.

-    >>> run("guild run mnist_mlp:train -y --no-gpus epochs=1",
+    >>> run("guild run mnist_mlp.py -y --no-gpus epochs=1",
     ...     timeout=180, ignore="WARNING")
     Limiting available GPUs (CUDA_VISIBLE_DEVICES) to: <none>
     Using TensorFlow backend.